CoinFabrik/on-ink-integration-tests/test-cases/set-contract-storage/README.md

 The function `set_contract_storage()` sets the storage in a contract.
 There was a missing validation in integration tests that was present in e2e.
 This validation checked that the `size` of the storage set did not exceed 16380 bytes.

-We added a validation to the function `set_contract_storage()` in integration tests that checks the size of the input value against the same limit set in e2e test: 16380 bytes.
+In our proposed implementation in [PR #1961](https://github.com/paritytech/ink/pull/1961), we added a validation to the function `set_contract_storage()` in integration tests that checks the size of the input value against the same limit set in e2e test: 16380 bytes.
 In case this limit is exceeded, a panic is raised with the message: "Value too large to be stored in contract storage, maximum size is {} bytes".